-In 1229, Queen Ermengarde, the widow of William the Lion and mother of Alexander II, invited the Cistercians at Melrose Abbey to set up a daughter-house at Balmerino.
-She chose this location close to the North Fife coast because of its benign climate and perhaps because of its existing religious connections.
+The origins of the abbey date back to 1229.
+Queen Ermengarde, the widow of William the Lion and mother of Alexander II, invited the Cistercians at Melrose Abbey to set up a daughter-house at Balmerino.
+She chose this location close to the north Fife coast because of its benign climate and perhaps because of its existing religious connections.

-At the time the settlement here was known as Balmerinach, or St Merinac's Place: named after one of the monks who accompanied St Regulus (or St Rule) when he brought the bones of St Andrew to Scotland many centuries earlier.
-It is tempting to suggest that Balmerino Abbey may have been founded on a site first chosen for a chapel as long as 800 years earlier by St Merinac.
+At the time the settlement here was known as Balmerinach, or St Merinac's Place: named after one of the monks who accompanied St Regulus (or St Rule) when he is said to have brought the bones of St Andrew to Scotland in 347.
+On this basis, Balmerino Abbey may have been founded on a site first chosen for a chapel nearly nine centuries earlier by St Merinac.

 Building work was still under way in 1286 and the abbey was presumably completed at the end of the 1200s or early in the 1300s.
 In plan, Balmerino Abbey was unusual (like its mother house, Melrose Abbey) in having a cloister to the north of the abbey church.
 It was more usual in Scotland's northern latitudes to build the cloister on the south side, out of the shadow of the church.